Soft and tender bundt cake with the sweet flavor of a frosted sugar cookie!

 - Preheat oven to 350.
 Spray a 10-inch bundt pan with non-stick spray and set aside.

 - In the bowl of stand mixer beat butter and sugar and light and fluffy.
 Add salt.
 Slowly beat in eggs one at a time, taking care to incorporate each egg into the batter before adding the next.
 Mix in baking powder.
-Add the flour, alternating with coffee creamer, beginning and ending with flour mixture.
+Add the flour, alternating with the half and half, beginning and ending with flour mixture.
 Beat in vanilla.

 - To prepare the frosting, beat cream cheese and butter together in a mixing bowl until smooth and creamy.
 Carefully add powdered sugar one cup at a time.
-Beat in coffee creamer until the frosting is spreadable, adding more sugar or creamer as necessary.
+Beat in cream until the frosting is spreadable, adding more sugar or creamer as necessary.

 - Carefully spread the frosting over the top of the cake.
 Shake sprinkles over the top of the cake.